-- Last but not least, it is easy, cheap and available in most stores.
-It is much cheaper than buying tahini.
+- Best of all, it’s easy, inexpensive, and widely available in most stores – much cheaper than buying tahini.

 - Peel the garlic cloves.